RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

    :answer_c: only a while loop
    :correct: a
    :feedback_a: Although you do not know how many iterations you loop will run before the program starts running, once you have chosen your random integer, Python knows exactly how many iterations the loop will run, so either a for loop or a while loop will work.
-   :feedback_b: As you learned in section 7.2, a while loop can always be used for anything a for loop can be used for.
+   :feedback_b: As you learned earlier, a while loop can always be used for anything a for loop can be used for.
-   :feedback_c: Although you do not know how many iterations you loop will run before the program starts running, once you have chosen your random integer, Python knows exactly how many iterations the loop will run, so this is an example of definite iteration.
+   :feedback_c: Although you do not know how many iterations your loop will run before the program starts running, once you have chosen your random integer, Python knows exactly how many iterations the loop will run, so this is an example of definite iteration, and therefore a while loop is not the only choice.

    Which type of loop can be used to perform the following iteration: You choose a positive integer at random and then print the numbers from 1 up to and including the selected integer.